IMChiodo/football-api-graphql/README.md

 -   `DB_USERNAME=your_db_username`
 -   `DB_PASSWORD=your_db_password`
 -   `DB_DATABASE=your_database_name`
+-   `PORT=your_desired_port_to_run`

 5. Run the application:
    This will create the PostgreSQL database and start the server.
-You can now access the GraphQL API at http://localhost:3000/graphql.
+You can now access the GraphQL API at http://localhost:3000/graphql (assuming your desired port is 3000).

 ## Features